- Princeton ISD

-Coach Leroy Mansanales and his players invited the PHS life skills students to join them for an Easter egg hunt.
+In what has become a unique PHS baseball tradition, Coach Leroy Mansanales and his players invited the life skills students to join them for an Easter egg hunt on the baseball field.

 “We wanted to do something nice for the kids,” Coach Mansanales said.
 “When I was at Creekview, the head coach (John Herrick) had a brother that was special needs so he started doing this.
-It was something I wanted to continue doing, and the players were excited about it.”
+This is something we have started, and I want it to be an annual event.

-The Princeton players got on board and spent their athletic period “hiding” the eggs, passing out baskets and helping during the hunt.
+The Princeton players spent their athletic period “hiding” the eggs, passing out baskets and helping during the hunt.

 This was truly a field of dreams for these students as they spent the morning running across the infield with their baskets.
 But one of the highlights was getting on the mound to throw a pitch.